25 Feb 2026

 - Deliver our MP briefing to your local MP’s constituency office and ask them to call for a full arms embargo.
 We’d recommend doing this on a Friday, when your MP is most likely to be in their constituency.

 Whatever you decide to do it’s a good idea to see if there’s a Palestine Solidarity Campaign group near you and get in touch with them.
 Invite them to your activity and see if you can start to build a relationship.
-And make sure you take photos and send them to us so we can share them with PENGON, as well as sharing them on your social media platforms.
+And make sure you take photos and send them to us as well as sharing them on your social media platforms.

 Get in touch if you’re planning on taking action so we can support you.
 And join the Solidarity Action with Palestine group in the Friends of the Earth WhatsApp Community, so you can share your activity and ask for support.